symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Alice and Bob want to exchange **10 alice:token for 10 bob:token**.
 The problem is that they are not in the same blockchain: alice:token is defined in NEM public chain, whereas bob:token is only present in a private chain using catapult technology.

-.. note:: These two chains shares are SDK.
+.. note:: These two chain shares are SDK.
 You could implement atomic cross-chain swap between NEM public chain and other blockchains if they permit the secret lock/proof mechanism.

 One non-atomic solution could be:

-1) Alice sends to Bob 10 alice:token (private chain)
+1) Alice sends 10 alice:token to Bob (private chain)
 2) Bob receives the transaction
-3) Bob sends to Alice 10 bob:token (public chain)
+3) Bob sends 10 bob:token to Alice (public chain)
 4) Alice receives the transaction

-However, they don't trust each other that much.
+However, they do not trust each other that much.
 Bob could decide his mosaics to Alice.
 Following this guide, you will see how to make this swap possible, trusting technology.

 *************
 Prerequisites